myfreax/docker-node.js/README.md

 # Docker-node.js

-> 不只是镜像，这是基于Docker的集成开发环境
+> Based on the docker to build the development environment

-## TODO
+- [ ] Nginx

-- [ ] Koa2应用测试
+- [ ] Nodemon

-## Feature
+## Software

-- Ubuntu16.04
+- MongoDB

-- Node.js 7.x lts
+- Redis

-- Integrate docker-compose- Image size only 268MB
+- MySQL

-- Than the official small- easy to distribute deployment
+- Node.js 7.x

 ## How to use it?